myleskeller/FlipPhone/docs/codelab.md

 ### Writing data in a transaction

-Adding a `Rating` to the proper subcollection only requires calling `.add()`, but we also need to update the `Restaurant` object's average rating and number of ratings to reflect the new data.
+Adding a `Rating` to the proper subcollection only requires calling `.add()`, but we also need to update the `Phone` object's average rating and number of ratings to reflect the new data.
 If we use separate operations to make these two changes there are a number of race conditions that could result in stale or incorrect data.

 To ensure that ratings are added properly, we will use a transaction to add ratings to a phone.
 This transaction will perform a few actions: